-- (a) Stockholders of the Company may recommend director candidates for inclusion by the Board of Directors in the slate of nominees that the Board recommends to the Company's stockholders for election.
+(a) Stockholders of the Company may recommend director candidates for inclusion by the Board of Directors in the slate of nominees that the Board recommends to the Company's stockholders for election.
 The qualifications of recommended candidates will be reviewed by the Nominating and Corporate Governance Committee.
-If the Board determines to nominate a stockholder-recommended candidate and recommends his or her election as a director by the stockholders, then the name will be included in the Company's proxy materials for the stockholders meeting at which his or her election is recommended. - (b) Stockholders may recommend individuals for the Nominating and Corporate Governance Committee to consider as potential director candidates by submitting the following information to the Nominating and Corporate Governance Committee, c/o Corporate Secretary of Computer Programs and Systems, Inc., 6600 Wall Street, Mobile, Alabama 36695: - (i) The name of the person recommended as a director candidate; - (ii) All information relating to such person that is required to be disclosed in solicitations of proxies for the election of directors pursuant to Regulation 14A under the Exchange Act;
+If the Board determines to nominate a stockholder-recommended candidate and recommends his or her election as a director by the stockholders, then the name will be included in the Company's proxy materials for the stockholders meeting at which his or her election is recommended.

-2 Pursuant to the Company's Insider Trading Policy, Executive Officers are prohibited from entering into hedging or pledging transactions involving CPSI stock.
+2 Pursuant to the Company's Insider Trading Policy, Executive Officers are prohibited from entering into hedging or pledging transactions involving Company stock.

-- (iii) The written consent of the person being recommended as a director candidate to being named in the proxy statement as a nominee and to serve as a director if elected; - (iv) As to the stockholder making the recommendation, the name and address, as they appear on the Company's books, of such stockholder; provided, however, that, if the stockholder is not a registered holder of the Company's common stock, then the stockholder should submit his or her name and address along with a current written statement from the record holder of the shares that reflects ownership of the Company's common stock; and - (v) A statement disclosing whether such stockholder is acting with or on behalf of any other person and, if applicable, the identity of such person.
+- (b) Stockholders may recommend individuals for the Nominating and Corporate Governance Committee to consider as potential director candidates by submitting the following information to the Nominating and Corporate Governance Committee, c/o Corporate Secretary of TruBridge, Inc., 54 St. Emanuel Street, Mobile, Alabama 36602: - (i) The name of the person recommended as a director candidate; - (ii) All information relating to such person that is required to be disclosed in solicitations of proxies for the election of directors pursuant to Regulation 14A under the Exchange Act; - (iii) The written consent of the person being recommended as a director candidate to being named in the proxy statement as a nominee and to serve as a director if elected: - (iv) As to the stockholder making the recommendation, the name and address, as they appear on the Company's books, of such stockholder; provided, however, that, if the stockholder is not a registered holder of the Company's common stock, then the stockholder should submit his or her name and address along with a current written statement from the record holder of the shares that reflects ownership of the Company's common stock; and - (v) A statement disclosing whether such stockholder is acting with or on behalf of any other person and, if applicable, the identity of such person.